 As a result, a thing called WSD or Women Specific Design was developed by Trek, and the notion was adopted by some of the other big manufacturers.

-Generally speaking it resulted in a different geometry, generally speaing less aggressive with the handlbars closer to the rider, but with the front forks raked at more of an angle to avoid having a shorter bike.
+Generally speaking it resulted in a different geometry, generally speaking less aggressive with the handlebars closer to the rider, but with the front forks raked at more of an angle to avoid having a shorter bike.